Orbitale/SvelteAdmin/README.md

 #### The Crud config

-Then, create the `src/lib/booksCrud.ts` file, it will host your "Books" Crud configuration:
+Then, create the `src/lib/booksCrud.ts` file, it will contain your "Books" Crud configuration:

 ```typescript
 // src/lib/booksCrud.ts